 Infuse as many situations as possible with love, happiness, laughter, humility and gratitude!
 It is good for your soul and uplifting to others around you, especially those experiencing difficult times!

-I will update this post once the year has ended.
-Hopefully, with lots of hard work and dedication, I will be able to report even further progress in managing this condition!
-It is also my goal to bring peace back into my family and my life after a year of trauma, drama, high stress, pain and sorrow we have all suffered this year!
+I have updated this post now that the year has ended.
+I am happy to report that with lots of hard work and dedication, I was able to make further progress in managing this condition!
+It was also my goal to bring peace back into my family and my life after a year of trauma, drama, high stress, pain and sorrow we have all suffered this year!

 To all my beautiful lippy sisters out there who find themselves in caregiving roles, hang in there and know it will get better!
 Seek out physical and emotional help.
 We are a strong tribe and can get through anything!
 We have weathered lipedema (and its co-morbidities) on a daily basis – that takes real strength, courage and perseverance.
 You’ve got this and I am here to cheer you on and be a resource for anyone who needs it!!